openvinotoolkit/model_server/README.md

 Usually, there is no need to tune any environment variables according to the allocated resources.
 In some cases it might be however beneficial to adjust the threading parameters to fit the allocated resources in optimal way.
 This is especially relevant in configuration when multiple services it being used on a single node.
-Another situation is in horizontal scalabily in Kubernetes when the thoughput can be increased by employing big volume of small containers.
+Another situation is in horizontal scalability in Kubernetes when the throughput can be increased by employing big volume of small containers.

 Below are listed exemplary environment settings in 2 scenarios.